Automated Engagement Flows - Congratulatory Promotion Tweet

 This flow will be triggered from Salesforce.
-You will need to set up a checkbox on the Contact object in Salesforce and map this to a match category on the Influitive contact using the Salesforce Integration and the Automatic Customer Data Import functionality.
+You will need to set up a checkbox on the Contact object in Salesforce and map this to a Custom Profile Field on the Influitive contact using the Salesforce Integration and the Automatic Customer Data Import functionality.
 When the box is checked, a value of 'true' will be mapped to the Influitive Contact.

 In your AdvocateHub, you will create a challenge using an Answer Some Questions stage.
 This challenge will be very simple and will ask the Advocates 2 questions and we will show you exactly how to construct this challenge later in this article.

-You will target this to be viewed by an Influitive user who has 'true' as the value in the match category you create.
+You will target this to be viewed by an Influitive user who has 'true' as the value in the Custom Profile Field you create.